deknowny/python-package-template/docs/reference/vendor.md

 ```shell title="Terminal"
 git add submodule {repository url} vendor/{repo name}
 ```
-Submodules are correctly handled by Git when you do commit.
-It recognized as another repository, not just an ordinary folder.
+Submodule is correctly handled by Git when you do commit.
+It is recognized as another repository, not just an ordinary folder.
 It is still a Git repository that can be pulled, for example.

 !!!
 Hint
     Recommend you add such dependencies from your own fork of the original repository